Best Environmental Science Summer Programs for High School Students – 2026

 • Eligibility: Rising juniors, seniors, and college freshmen aged 16-18

-All BELL programs stress social responsibility and leadership alongside an exploration of environmental studies and ecology, which is accomplished via group work, readings, discussions, and workshops.
+All BELL programs stress social responsibility and leadership alongside an exploration of environmental studies and ecology, which is accomplished via group work, readings, discussions, workshops, and the creation of a final Action Plan that encourages continued engagement with an issue of choice.
 That said, each program has its own focus and associated activities.

 It’s best to apply to these programs as soon as possible.
 Applications are accepted on a rolling basis and will close when capacity is reached.